 If a participant appears symptomatic and/or reports symptoms associated with COVID-19 while on the CMC outing, he or she will be immediately evacuated from the class location.
-The instructor will immediately end the class and the group will return to the trailhead while maintaining social distancing, mask wearing, and hand hygiene protocols.
+The instructor will immediately end the class and the group will return to the trailhead while maintaining social distancing, mask wearing, and hand Revised June 18, 2020.
+Originally published May 6, 2020.

+hygiene protocols.
 Refer to Appendix II, III, and IV for a full list of symptoms and key identifying factors for COVID-19.